optimsoc/optimsoc/doc/user_guide/installation.rst

      libboost-dev libelf-dev swig \
      python3 python3-pip python3-venv libreadline-dev python-dev \
      curl git build-essential autoconf automake \
-     libtool pkg-config python-cffi libffi-dev
+     libtool pkg-config python-cffi libffi-dev python3-packaging python3-yaml

    # optional, but highly recommended: a waveform viewer
    sudo apt-get -y install gtkwave

-We build our systems with FuseSoC_, a package manager for RTL designs.
+We build our systems with `FuseSoC <https://github.com/olofk/fusesoc>`_, a package manager for RTL designs.
 It automatically arranges the sources and writes project files for our systems.
-You can install it simply from the Python package index:
+At least FuseSoC version |requirement_versions.fusesoc| is required, you can install it from the Python package index:

 .. code:: sh

-   sudo pip3 install "fusesoc>=1.6.1"
+   sudo pip3 install --upgrade fusesoc

 To run the tests shipped with OpTiMSoC pytest is required.
 Install it through pip (the distribution packages are too old):

 .. code:: sh

-   sudo pip3 install pytest
+   sudo pip3 install --upgrade pytest

-Additionally, we need two things which are not available as Ubuntu packages right now: a recent version of Verilator, and the ``or1k-elf-multicore`` toolchain (compiler, C library, debugger, etc.).
+Additionally, we need two things which are not available as Ubuntu packages right now: a recent version of Verilator (>= |requirement_versions.verilator|), and the ``or1k-elf-multicore`` toolchain (compiler, C library, debugger, etc.).
 Install them with our binary installation script:

 .. code:: sh